ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 ## Completed

+- [ ] Week function: disable picks Sunday and Monday
+- [ ] Week function: don't show current picks until they are locked on Sunday
+- [ ] Show list of picks all the time
+- [ ] Move server and db info out of main files.
+Now just in connection info file that I never need to rewrite, and can be saved outside of the repo
 - [ ] Automatically set week
 - [ ] Week function: only pick for current week
 - [ ] Week function: disable Thursday night teams